Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 Fishing: Which Boat Wins?

-This depends entirely on where and how you fish.
+The fishing answer depends entirely on where and how you fish.

 Family and Group Paddling